jazomr/conekta-magento2/README.md

 Updates
 -----------

-For update plugin run the next bash
+For update this plugin execute the next command

     ```bash
         composer update conekta/magento2-module
     ```